 (A) Statement of Comprehensive Income

-1QFY2017 saw the recognition of $9.3 million in net capital gain from the divestment of the Group's investment in TripleOne Somerset, while 1QFY2016 saw the recognition of S$8.8 million in net capital gain from the divestment of 112 Katong Mall.
-Excluding one-off items, core Food & Beverage (F&B) business net profit for 1H FY2017 would have been $7.1 million, a turnaround from a loss of $2.4 million in 1H FY2016.
+FY2017 saw the recognition of $9.3 million in net capital gain from the divestment of the Group's investment in TripleOne Somerset during 1Q FY2017, while FY2016 saw the recognition of $8.8 million in net capital gain from the divestment of 112 Katong Mall during 1Q FY2016.
+Excluding one-off items, core Food & Beverage (F&B) business net profit for FY2017 would have been $17.7 million, an improvement of 153.3% from a net profit of $7.0 million in FY2016.